BacholarSoftwareDevelopment/DBD/Assignment1/README.md

 - Table-per-class strategy

-   *If we need to access the specializations (The Cats and Dogs) a lot in their own tables, but only rarely need to access them along with their related data in Pets; this is a good strategy, as it works very fast, as long as you only need access to a single table at a time.*
+   *If you need to access the specializations (the Cats and Dogs) a lot in their own tables, but only rarely need to access them along with their related data in Pets; this is a good strategy.
+   As long as you mainly need to acces a single table, this approach works very fast.*

   + Pros:
     - Insert, Delete and Update operations are super fast
-    -

   + Cons:
     -  Not developmental dynamic
         + (If we want to add a common attribute, we cant just add it to table Pets (as in the joint-tables strategy), but have to add it to each of the tables.)
+    - Unions are very slow

    - Deeper inheritance gets overwhelming
 - Single-table strategy